cvakumark/DemoApplication/README.md

 Note: You have suggested me to use EXE and install silently and on top of that I should have done all above operations but I didnt get right installer so used zip file.

-For EXE silent installation, i have written below script, just to say we can do that too.
-I have tested with Notepod++.exe
+However I have written another below script to install silently.
+Just to say that we can achive that too.
+I have tested with Notepod++.exe installer

 ScriptName: Install_EXE.ps1

 Task2: